 Never yielding to the dictates of fashion and marketing, Ornette Coleman continues to multiply experiences and encounters, notably with musicians from North Africa (Joujouka) but also with percussionists, poets and rappers.
 He recorded his last album in 2005, ten years before his death, and in 2007 he received a Grammy Award for his life's work.

-Photo credits: Michael Ochs Archives/Getty Images - Jean-Pierre Roche - Michael Hoefner
+Photo credits: Geert Vandepoele - Jean-Pierre Roche - Michael Hoefner

 Jazz is the only type of music where you can play the same note night after night but in a different way every time.